John Cadwalader (jurist)

-John Cadwalader (April 1, 1805 – January 26, 1879) was an American lawyer, jurist, and politician who served as a United States representative from Pennsylvania and a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+John Cadwalader (April 1, 1805 – January 26, 1879) was an 18th-century American lawyer, jurist, and politician who served one term as a United States representative from Pennsylvania and 11 years a United States district judge of the United States District Court for the Eastern District of Pennsylvania.

-Education and career
+Early life

+Cadwalader was born on April 1, 1805, in Philadelphia, Pennsylvania into the prominent Cadwalader family.
+He was the son of Mary (née Biddle) Cadwalader (1781–1850), of the Philadelphia Biddle family, and military leader Thomas Cadwalader (1779–1841).
+Among his siblings was General George Cadwalader.

+His paternal grandfather was General John Cadwalader and his great-grandfather was Dr. Thomas Cadwalader.
+His maternal grandfather, Clement Biddle, was also a military leader, having served under George Washington during the Revolutionary War.

-Born on April 1, 1805, in Philadelphia, Pennsylvania, Cadwalader received a Bachelor of Arts degree in 1821 from the University of Pennsylvania and read law in 1825.
+He received a Bachelor of Arts degree in 1821 from the University of Pennsylvania and read law in 1825.

+Career

 He entered private practice in Philadelphia from 1825 to 1855.
 He was Solicitor for the Second Bank of the United States in Philadelphia in 1830.

 He was Vice Provost of the Law Academy of Philadelphia from 1833 to 1853.
-He was a Captain in the Pennsylvania State Militia in Harrisburg, Pennsylvania in 1844, which was called out for the Philadelphia Nativist Riots.
+He was a captain in the Pennsylvania State Militia in Harrisburg, Pennsylvania in 1844, which was called out for the Philadelphia Nativist Riots.

 He was elected as a member of the American Philosophical Society in 1867.

 Congressional service

 Cadwalader was elected as a Democrat from Pennsylvania's 5th congressional district to the United States House of Representatives of the 34th United States Congress, serving from March 4, 1855, to March 3, 1857.
 He declined to be a candidate for renomination in 1856.
 He briefly resumed the practice of law in Philadelphia.